-4.1.4a Unless the context otherwise requires, f For the securities sector, the term "'customer' customer" refers to a person who is a client of an LC and the term "'client' client" is as defined in section 1 of Part 1 of Schedule 1 to the SFO and the phrase "potential customer" in the term "business relationship" is to be construed accordingly as meaning "potential client" .
+4.1.4a Unless the context otherwise requires, for the securities sector, the term "customer" refers to a person who is a client of an LC and the term "client" is as defined in section 1 of Part 1 of Schedule 1 to the SFO and the phrase "potential customer" in the term "business relationship" is to be construed accordingly as meaning "potential client".
 4.1.5 In determining what constitutes reasonable measures to verify the identity of a beneficial owner and reasonable measures to understand the ownership and control structure of a legal person or trust, the FI should consider and give due regard to the ML/TF risks posed by a particular customer and a particular business relationship.
 Due consideration should also be given to the measures set out in Chapter 3.
-4.1.6 FIs should adopt a balanced and common sense approach with regard to customers connected with jurisdictions which do not or insufficiently apply the FATF recommendations (see paragraphs 4.15).
-While extra care may well be justified in such cases, unless a RA has, through a "notice in writing", writing', imposed a general or specific requirement (see paragraph 4.16.1), it is not a requirement that FIs should refuse to do any business with such customers or automatically classify them as high risk and subject them to EDD process.
-Rather, FIs should weigh all the circumstances of the particular situation and assess whether there is a higher than normal risk of ML/TF. s.1, \$ch.
-2 4.1.7 "Business relationship" relationship' between a person and an FI is defined in the AMLO as a business, professional or commercial relationship: (a) that has an element of duration; or (b) that the FI, at the time the person first contacts it in the person's capacity as a potential customer of the FI, expects to have an element of duration. s.1, \$ch.
+4.1.6 Fls should adopt a balanced and common sense approach with regard to customers connected with jurisdictions which do not or insufficiently apply the FATF recommendations (see paragraphs 4.15).
+While extra care may well be justified in such cases, unless a RA has, through a "notice in writing", imposed a general or specific requirement (see paragraph 4.16.1), it is not a requirement that Fls should refuse to do any business with such customers or automatically classify them as high risk and subject them to EDD process.
+Rather, Fls should weigh all the circumstances of the particular situation and assess whether there is a higher than normal risk of ML/TF. s.1, Sch.
+2 4.1.7 "Business relationship" between a person and an FI is defined in the AMLO as a business, professional or commercial relationship:(a) that has an element of duration; or(b) that the FI, at the time the person first contacts it in the person's capacity as a potential customer of the FI, expects to have an element of duration. s.1, Sch.
 2 4.1.8 The term "occasional transaction" is defined in the AMLO as a transaction between an FI and a customer who does not have a business relationship with the FI.
-10 s.3(1), \$ch.
-2 4.1.9 (a) at the outset of a business relationship; (b) before performing any occasional transaction 11 : (i) equal to or exceeding an aggregate value of \$120,000, whether carried out in a single operation or several operations that appear to the FI to be linked; or (ii) a wire transfer equal to or exceeding an aggregate value of
+7 s.3(1), Sch.
+2 4.1.9 (a) at the outset of a business relationship; (b) before performing any occasional transaction 8 : (i) equal to or exceeding an aggregate value of \$120,000, whether carried out in a single operation or several operations that appear to the FI to be linked; or (ii) a wire transfer equal to or exceeding an aggregate value of \$8,000, whether carried out in a single operation or several

-10 It should be noted that "coccasional transactions" transactions do not apply to the insurance and securities sectors.
+It should be noted that "occasional transactions" do not apply to the insurance and securities sectors.